groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/groupdocs-annotation-java-add-point-pdf/_index.md

 }
 ```

-**Common Setup Issue:** If you get a `ClassNotFoundException`, double-check that your Maven dependencies downloaded correctly.
+**Common Setup Issue:** If you get a `ClassNotFoundException`, double‑check that your Maven dependencies downloaded correctly.
 Sometimes you need to refresh your project dependencies in your IDE.

 ## Step-by-Step Implementation Guide

 Now for the fun part—let's actually create some point annotations!
-I'll break this down into digestible chunks so you can follow along easily.
+We'll walk through each step, and you’ll see exactly how to **save annotated PDF** files at the end.

 ### Understanding Point Annotations First